OfirNadav/my-portfolio/README.md

-# MyPortfolio
+# My Portfolio

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8 and updated to version 19.2.14.

 ## Development server